NicoHood/HoodLoader2/Readme.md

 right click and hit 'Update Driver Software... -> Search automatically [...]'.

 #### Installing board definitions
-To get the 16u2 board definitions for uploading, copy this HoodLoader2 folder into your sketchbook like this: *sketchbook/hardware/HoodLoader2/*
+To get the 16u2 board definitions for uploading, copy this HoodLoader2 folder into your sketchbook like this:
+*sketchbook/hardware/HoodLoader2/* (remove the '-master' postfix).

 ![sketchbook installation](pictures/installation.png)